How To Backup Jenkins Data and Configurations

 jenkins thin backup plugin settings

-3. Enter the backup options as shown below and save them.
+3. Enter the backup options shown below and save them.
 All the options are self-explanatory.
-The backup directory you specify should be writable by the user who is running the Jenkins service.
+The backup directory you specify should be writable by the user running the Jenkins service.
 The plugin saves the backup to the backup directory you specify.

 jenkins backup configuration

-4. Now, you can test if the backup is working by clicking the Backup Now option.
+4. Now, you can test if the backup works by clicking the Backup Now option.
 It will create a backup of Jenkins data in the backup directory you specified in the settings.

 jenkins think backup test

-5. If you check the backup directory in the server, you can see the backup created.
-For every new backup, it will attach the timestamp to the folder name and keeps the old backup based on the retention policy you mentioned in the settings.
+5. If you check the backup directory on the server, you can see the backup created.
+For every new backup, it attaches the timestamp to the folder name and keeps the old backup based on the retention policy you mentioned in the settings.

 An example is shown below.